 Although any of these combinations is considered a citation, the full combination of NAP info creates a “complete” citation:

 - Company name (alone)

 - Company name and phone number (together)

 - Name, phone number, address and link

-An unstructured citation can be found on random websites, blogs, event listings, job posting sites, government records or social media mentions.
-These are unstructured because they could be as simple as a company mention.
-Usually these citations don’t include a business’s NAP data.
+An unstructured citation can be found on random sites, blogs, event listings, job posting sites, government records or social media mentions.
+These type of citations may be a simple mention, without NAP information.

 The importance of building citations

-Google’s search ranking algorithm has many moving parts, which means that citation building isn’t the only thing a business has to do in order to rank on search engines.
+Although many parts come into play for Google’s search ranking algorithm, the more consistent citations a business has across the web, the better chance it has at ranking in local search.
 Online reviews, mobile compatibility, domain authority and keyword density are just a few other factors that influence local search.

 The first step toward building accurate online citations and mastering local SEO, is having consistent, accurate listings across the web.
 Take advantage of data aggregators distribution power by providing accurate and informative business listings.